-- Is operated by the farm owner, operator, their employees, or family members. - Transports agricultural commodities, livestock, machinery, or supplies to or from a farm (but not large quantities of hazardous materials). - Is not used for hire, except for tenant operations under a crop share agreement.
+- Is operated by the farm owner, operator, employees of the farm, or the farm owner/operator's family members. - Transports agricultural commodities, livestock, machinery, or supplies to or from a farm (but not large quantities of hazardous materials). - Is not used for hire, except for tenant operations under a crop share agreement.